ravennevermoreneverless/obsidian/5.8 — database/songs/Dare You To Move — Switchfoot ★★★½.md

 ---
-songTitle: Dare You To Move
+title: Dare You To Move — Switchfoot ★★★½
 artist: Switchfoot
 minutes: "4"
 seconds: "7"